 What Dogs Need

-The rules now state that travelers with the pet dogs and/or cats must visit the Mexican Animal and Plant Health Inspection Office (OISA), and see the person working with SENASICA upon arriving in Mexico.
+Instead, travelers arriving in Mexico with pet dogs and/or cats must visit the Mexican Animal and Plant Health Inspection Office (OISA), and see the person working with SENASICA.
+In practice, however, it seems this rule applies mostly to people arriving at a Mexican airport.
+Reports from people who’ve walked or driven into Mexico suggest that physical inspections of pets is rare.

 If you travel regularly between the U.S. and Mexico with your dog, you can request to register in the “Pet Program – Frequent Traveler.”
 For further information, refer to the USDA website.